vergauwenthomas/MetObs_toolkit/docs/intro.rst

 How to use this toolkit
 =========================

 This toolkit is a python package based on object-oriented programming (OOP).
-Here you can find a short discription of the classes that are directyly used by the users:
+Here you can find a short description of the classes that are directly used by the users:

 Dataset()
 -----------

-The :py:meth:`Dataset<metobs_toolkit.dataset.Dataset>` class is at the heart of the toolkit and it holds all observation and metadata.
+The :py:meth:`Dataset<metobs_toolkit.dataset.Dataset>` class is at the heart of the toolkit and it holds all observations and metadata.

 .. code-block:: python